bohkoval/federated-modules-monorepo-starter/README.md

 15. React Testing Library - there is [enzyme](https://github.com/enzymejs/enzyme/), but it does testing in the old way, where you check props, attributes, etc. It is more unit-testing scale, and there is not real reason to do it for React components.
 RTL takes alternative, and I'd say better, approach - it examines component's behavior and appearance, and shifts testing more towards integration layer.
 16. ESLint + Prettier + lint-staged + husky - there are TSLint, ESHint and others - but only this gang of 4 made it through years and haven't been deprecated (because they, again, just do their job)
 17. Playwright - at initial look [Cypress](https://www.cypress.io/) seemed to be a tool to go with - it is battle-tested, mature and have big community.
 But still we should inspect alternatives just in case, and here we come by Playwright, which seems to take all good parts of cypress, and add broader browsers support (e.g. Safari), is TS-first, plus supports multiple languages (just in case), and (in my personal opinion) is even easier than cypress.
+18. AWS CDK - [Disclaimer: this is very opinionated section] the most advanced IaC solution for AWS.
+The main alternative - [Terraform](https://developer.hashicorp.com/terraform/docs) - has some advantages over CDK: it is cloud-agnostic and therefore is definitely a way to go if you want to do multi-cloud and just want to avoid vendor-lock.
+But, in our case, we completely commit to AWS and realize it.
+We are planning to deal with AWS only, and taking this constraint into account, CDK seems a better fit - it allows doing IaC in first-class programming language (in our case - TypeScript), while Terraform incorporates its own syntax - HCL, which is less flexible, and actually more competes with CloudFormation, rather than with CDK.
+TFCDK - CDK from Terraform world - is still not production-ready, though it actually can be considered as alternative in future.
+CDK just fills more natural to developers, where CDK app is actually kinda TS app.
+It is very subjective choice and there is no really a right answer, and a discussion between CDK vs Terraform and other tools (Pulumi, etc.) can take a lot of time and letters to type, so we just commit to CDK and build IaC with it.

 **Note on Storybook**: as project grows and becomes bigger, there will be need to document, demo and test its design system.
 It's worth take a look at [Storybook](https://storybook.js.org/) as a tool for this - it is quite a complex tool, have lots of addons and can be personalized per project's needs.
 It is not include in the starter, though may make sense for the project at bigger scale.
 It can be easily added as standalone app, which imports other components (from shared, etc.) and demos them.